GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/for-iot/grpc-sdks/template.md

-GreptimeDB provides an ingester libraries to help you write data.
+GreptimeDB offers ingester libraries for high-throughput data writing.
 It utilizes the gRPC protocol, which supports schemaless writing and eliminates the need to create tables before writing data.
 For more information, refer to [Automatic Schema Generation](/user-guide/ingest-data/overview.md#automatic-schema-generation).